How to Flush Your Water Heater

 Annual Maintenance For a Water Heater:

-We recommend Flushing your hot water heater at least once yearly, depending on the heater’s age and water quality in your home.
+We recommend flushing your water heater at least once a year, depending on its age and the water quality in your home.

-Here are some Additional Tips for flushing your hot water heater:
+Here are some Additional Tips for flushing your water heater:

-* If you have hard water, you may need to flush your hot water heater more often.
+* If you have hard water, you may need to flush your water heater more often.

-* Call a plumber if you are concerned about flushing your hot water heater.
+* Call a plumber if you are concerned about flushing your water heater.

 Frequently Asked Questions (FAQ)